What Is EMDR Therapy?

 EMDR Therapy in Everyday Language

 EMDR stands for Eye Movement Desensitization and Reprocessing.
-Sounds complicated, right?
-Here’s what it really means:
+Here’s what it means:

-Avoiding emails, texts, or tasks because they feel “too much”
+• Avoiding emails, texts, or tasks because they feel like too much

-That’s your nervous system still carrying the weight of an old experience.
+That’s your nervous system still carrying an old experience.

 What Happens in an EMDR Session?

-Most people notice that over time, the memory or feeling doesn’t hit as hard.
-It’s still part of your story, but it no longer controls the present.
+Over time, the memory or feeling doesn’t hit as hard.
+It’s still part of your story.
+It just doesn’t control the present anymore.

 What EMDR Can Help With

-Most of the people I work with are high-functioning on the outside—successful, busy, holding it all together—but inside they feel maxed out, anxious, or numb.
-EMDR helps with both “big T” traumas (accidents, abuse, loss) and “little t” traumas (ongoing stress, criticism, overwhelm).
+A lot of the people I work with are high functioning on the outside.
+Successful, busy, holding it all together.
+But inside they feel maxed out, anxious, or just numb.
+EMDR works for both big-T traumas like accidents, abuse, or loss, and small-t traumas like ongoing stress, chronic criticism, or years of feeling overwhelmed.

-This is important: EMDR doesn’t erase memories.
-It helps your brain process them differently so you don’t keep reliving them.
+This is worth saying clearly: EMDR doesn’t erase memories.
+It helps your brain process them differently so you’re not reliving them on repeat.

-“I still know it happened, but it doesn’t take over my whole body anymore.”
+One client put it this way: “I still know it happened, but it doesn’t take over my whole body anymore.”
+That’s the shift we’re going for.

 Frequently Asked Questions About EMDR Therapy